LimeDeck/phpunit-detailed-printer/README.md

 ## License

-Detailed PHPUnit Printer is open-sourced software licensed under the ISC license.
-If you'd like to read the license agreement, click [here](LICENSE.md).
+Detailed PHPUnit Printer is open-sourced software licensed under the MIT license.
+If you'd like to read the license agreement, click [here](LICENSE).